eugenia1984/JavaScript-con-Node/README.md

 **HTML5** , **CSS3**, **JavaScript** & **Node**.

+*Tip* :

-*Tip* : if you use *Visual Studio Code* you can install the extension called **Code Runner**, so you can select the JavaScript code to run and view it directly from the VSC console.
+- If you use *Visual Studio Code* you can install the extension called **Code Runner**, so you can select the JavaScript code to run and view it directly from the VSC console.

+- If you use *Chrome* you can install the **JSON Viewer** extension

 ## Demo 📦